DaveEdge1/LMR2/README.md

 You can use a clone of this repo to run LMRv2 yourself.
 Simply
 - clone the repo
 - make any edits you would like to the reconstruction configs (lmr_configs.yml) following the instructions from [cfr](https://fzhu2e.github.io/cfr/ug-lmr.html)
-- initiate the Run CFR action
+- the Run CFR action
+  - automatically initiated when changes to lmr_configs.yml are pushed
+  - can be manually initiated on the Actions tab of the cloned repo
+- reconstruction data are saved for 30 days